rsnyder/juncture/README.md

 - Add a message describing your changes.
 - Click "Commit changes."

-## Creating your first Juncture essay
+### Creating your first Juncture essay

 1. Using the guide above, create a Markdown file in your Github account.
-Create a Github repository named `essays`, and in this repository create a file named `sunflower.md`.
+Create a Github repository named `essays`, and in this repository create a new file named `sunflower.md`.

 2. At the top of this file add the following text.
 This text will create a button enabling the rendered Juncture essay to be easily previewed.
 	```markdown